Exafunction/codeium.nvim/README.md

         virtual_text_priority = 65535,
         -- Set to false to disable all key bindings for managing completions. map_keys = true,
+        -- The key to press when hitting the accept keybinding but no completion is showing.
+        -- Defaults to \t normally or <c-n> when a popup is showing. accept_fallback = nil,
         -- Key bindings for managing completions in virtual text mode. key_bindings = {
             -- Accept the current completion.